 Why is it important to work with an attorney on your gray divorce?

 The main reason is because of the complexity.
 Your divorce might have decades of assets, paperwork and factors to consider.
-Your attorney will give you information on what you need to bring to your consultation and the documents you need to gather to start the process of separating your assets.
+Your attorney will give you information on what you need to bring to your free consultation and the documents you need to gather to start the process of separating your assets.

 It's very important for people going through a gray divorce to be cautious with their finances.
 A blow to your financial security at an older age can be harder to recover from.
 That's why the goal should be to work together, if possible, to resolve your divorce disputes and to separate your property.
 If you can do that, you both may be better off in the end.